DocAdam/adamthepugh/site/docs/projects/personal-site.md

 This site is not just a portfolio.
 It is also a working example of how I like to organize information.

-I’m rebuilding it as a documentation-style portfolio because that format better reflects how I think and work.
+I rebuilt it as a documentation-style portfolio because that format better reflects how I think and work.
 A traditional portfolio can show experience.
-A help-style site can show structure, judgment, clarity, and how I approach organizing information.
+A help-style site can also show structure, judgment, clarity, and how I approach organizing information.

 ## Why I rebuilt it this way